North Texas • June 13-28, 2027

 Sunday, June 27, 2027

-Today inlcudes a wonderful day of sights in Milan, host of the 2026 Winter Olympics.
+Today includes a wonderful day of sights in Milan, host of the 2026 Winter Olympics.
 You'll have a guided tour of the city including the Duomo Cathedral.
 Shopping and cafés are everywhere.
 We will have our Farewell Lunch followed by our final concert.

 Monday, June 28, 2027